 Instructions

 1.)
-Mix the dry ingredients in a bowl.
+Mix the dry ingredients in a bowl and set aside.

 3.)
-Beat the egg yolks until pale and fluffy.
+In a large mixing bowl, beat the egg yolks until pale and fluffy.
 Then, add the remaining wet ingredients and blend.
+Last, add the dry ingredients and blend until a smooth batter forms.

 5.)
-Fill the pumpkin batter into a baking pan and bake until golden brown.
+Fill the pumpkin batter into the prepared baking pan and bake in the preheated oven until golden brown.

-While the keto pumpkin bars are in the oven, make the cream cheese frosting:
+While the pumpkin bars are in the oven, make the cream cheese frosting:

 Whip the butter and cream cheese until thick.
-Add the low carb sweetener and vanilla.
+Add the sweetener and vanilla.
 Then place the frosting in the fridge to cool.

 7.)
 Once the bars are fully cooled, spread the frosting on top.
-Sprinkle with a dusting pf pumpkin pie mix or mixed spice before serving.
+Sprinkle with a dusting of pumpkin pie spice before serving.

 Room temperature ingredients.
-All ingredients should be at room temperature.
-This prevents the mix from splitting.
+All ingredients must be at room temperature, for both the cake batter and especially for the frosting.
+This helps create a fluffy cake texture and it prevents the frosting mixture from splitting.

 Variations